 Herb Roasted Creamy Chicken and Potatoes in Dijon Mustard Wine Sauce is an easy and delicious french-style creamy chicken and potato bake.
 Chicken is browned on the stove top and then baked together with potatoes, rosemary and thyme in the decadent Dijon mustard and wine cream sauce.

-This recipe uses skin-on bone-in chicken thighs.
+This chicken and potatoes recipe uses skin-on bone-in chicken thighs.
 Once out of the oven the chicken skin is crispy and the chicken itself is perfectly soft.
 The potatoes are out of this world delicious!

 This chicken and potatoes dish is truly such a comfort food!